-Aay Preston-Myint is an artist, publisher, curator and educator working in the San Francisco Bay Area, after several years building a career and community in Chicago, Illinois.
+Aay Preston-Myint (pronounced like the letter "A") is an artist, publisher, curator and educator working in the San Francisco Bay Area, after several years building a career and community in Chicago, Illinois.
 Their practice employs both visual and collaborative strategies to investigate memory and kinship, often within the specific context of queer community and history.
-In addition to their studio work, they are a founder of No Coast, an artist partnership that prints and distributes affordable contemporary artwork, are co-director of the Chicago Art Book Fair, and have served as a DJ and organizer for Chances Dances, a party supporting and showcasing the work of queer artists in Chicago.
-They are currently the Executive Director of SF Camerawork in San Francisco, California, and support Bay Area artist communities through membership in the collective studio Real Time and Space in Oakland, Southern Exposure's Curatorial Council, and the Board of Directors at Small Press Traffic, a literary organization in San Francisco.
+In addition to their studio work, they have founded and led several cooperative efforts including No Coast, an artist partnership that prints and distributes affordable contemporary artwork, the Chicago Art Book Fair, and Chances Dances, a night life collective that supported and showcased the work of queer and trans artists in Chicago.
+They currently support Bay Area artist communities through Real Time and Space's studio and residency program, Southern Exposure's Curatorial Council, and the Board of Directors at Small Press Traffic, a seedbed for poets who push boundaries in the arts.

 Sometimes: